DmDrozhin/granit_doors/README.md

 # Shop for the sale of entrance doors
 This application is the client side of a store selling metal entrance doors.
-The PerfectFixel layout is made from Figma layouts with a width of 1440px and 320px.
+The PerfectPixel layout is made from Figma layouts with a width of 1440px and 320px.
 - According to the scenario, the application receives data from the backend - an array of objects with product data, an index of used abbreviations, seller data (including links to social networks, etc.).
 - Each product - an array object has a nested array - product items that directly contain the specific characteristics of each item that differ from the general basic ones.
 - Before use, the product data is transformed into a usable format and stored in a namespaced Vuex module.
 Components are provided with minimal opportunities for data transformation.
 Before displaying, the data undergoes initial sorting and default filtering.